Ashwagandha for Sleep, Health and Longevity

 Ashwagandha (Withania somnifera) is an herb native to India, Pakistan and Sri Lanka.
 It is in the Solanaceae family, which also contains such plants as eggplant (Solanum melongena), belladonna (Atropa belladonna), cayenne pepper (Capsicum spp.), potato (Solanum tuberosum), tobacco (Nicotiana spp.) and tomato (Lycopersicon esculentum).

-In India, Ashwagandha has been used medicinally for more than 3000 years.
-In Ayurvedic medicine, the traditional medical system in India, Ashwagandha is used alone and in combination with other herbs for musculoskeletal conditions (e.g., arthritis, rheumatism), and as a tonic to increase energy, improve overall health and longevity, and prevent disease in athletes, the elderly, and during pregnancy.
-Animal and human studies show that Ashwagandha possesses anti-inflammatory, antitumor, antistress, antioxidant, immunomodulatory, hematopoietic (stimulating red blood cell production), and rejuvenating properties.
+In India Ashwagandha has been used for health for more than 3000 years.
+In Ayurvedia, the traditional health system in India, Ashwagandha is used alone and in combination with other herbs for musculoskeletal health (e.g., joint health), and as a tonic to increase energy, improve overall health and longevity, and promote health in athletes, older adults and during pregnancy.
+Animal and human studies show that Ashwagandha possesses anti-inflammatory, antitumor, antistress, antioxidant, immunomodulatory, hematopoietic (stimulating the production of blood cells) and rejuvenating properties.

 The concept of adaptogenic herbs was coined in the 1950s by Russian scientists.
-Three criteria must be met for a medicinal plant to be considered an adaptogen (see Side Bar).
+Three criteria must be met for a medicinal plant to be considered an adaptogen.
 Several popular herbs are considered adaptogens, including Siberian ginseng (Eleutherococcus senticosus), Rhodiola (Rhodiola rosacea), and Ashwagandha.

-Many people suffer the effects of chronic stress.
+Many people suffer the effects of stress.
 Ashwagandha may be an important herb for helping protect the body from stress.
 In an animal study, rats were injected with100 mg/kg Ashwagandha root extract and then placed in water.
 The amount of time they were able to swim indicated an increased ability to handle stress, and increased stamina.
-The rats who received ashwagandha swam for nearly twice as long as those that didn’t get the ashwagandha.2 Another study on rats and frogs administered 100 mg/kg ashwagandha to these animals.3 This study confirmed the positive effects of the previous study but also showed that glycogen (the storage form of sugars in the body) stored in the heart was eight times greater than before the experiment.
+The rats who received Ashwagandha swam for nearly twice as long as those that didn’t get the ashwagandha.
+Another study on rats and frogs administered 100 mg/kg Ashwagandha to these animals.
+This study confirmed the positive effects of the previous study but also showed that glycogen (the storage form of sugars in the body) stored in the heart was eight times greater than before the experiment.
 Glycogen is the form of stored sugar that is used before fats during exercise, which might explain the increased stamina in animals taking Ashwagandha.

 Criteria for Defining an Adaptogen